CONCURRENT SESSIONS

 Linna Zhou, PhD, Nuffield Department of Medicine and Department of Chemistry, University of Oxford, UK

-• This session will highlight the latest engineering technologies for stem cell research, including the use of stem cell-derived organoid models, engineered models of the niche, single-cell/spatial omics, computational tools, and more.
+This session will highlight the latest engineering technologies in stem cell research, including stem cell-derived organoid models, engineered models of the niche, single-cell/spatial omics, computational tools, and more.

 Pluripotency and Development